senzing-garage/docker-compose-demo/docs/examples.md

         docker compose --profile new --file senzing-docker-compose-postgresql-truthset.yaml up --pull always
         ```

+        - :thinking: To view database, see [View database].

     1. In a separate terminal, exec into the `senzing/senzingsdk-tools` container.

         ```console
         docker exec -it senzingsdk-tools /bin/bash
         ```

+        - :thinking: For tips on importing/exporting files from container, see [Tips for importing and exporting files].

     1. In the `senzingsdk-tools` docker container, run the `sz_explorer` tool.